 Most people age 65 or older who are citizens or permanent residents of the United States are eligible for Medicare.
-Medicare has four parts:
+Medicare has 4 parts:

 In addition to healthcare from illnesses or emergencies, Medicare covers many preventive services, which can help find problems early, when they are most easily treated.
 These services include: